Hall 6 of the FCCS EPM Cloud Study Tour

 FCCS sandbox · GlobalMerge Corp application · Actual / Q1 / FY2025 · DeutschWerk and BritEdge both at Consolidated status (2) before the lab begins · You have Journal Administrator role · Finance Controller user available for approval step · Inventory schedule PDF ready for attachment.

-1️⃣ Exercise 1 — Create and Validate the Enterprise Journal
+1️⃣ Exercise 1 — Create and Validate the Consolidation Journal

 Estimated time: 15 minutes

 1. 01 Navigate to Journals → New Journal.
-Set Type = Enterprise Journal.
+Set Type = Consolidation Journal.
 Set Status will show Working — the journal does not exist until saved.

 2. 02 Set the header POV: Scenario = Actual · Year = FY2025 · Period = Q1 · Entity = BritEdge.
 Double-check Scenario — selecting Budget here would post silently to the wrong slice with no error.